Qafny: A Quantum-Program Verifier: Abstract

 \section{Abstract}

-Formal verification has been proven instrumental to ensure that quantum programs implement their specifications but often requires a significant investment of time and labor.
-To address this challenge, we present \qafny, an automated proof system designed for verifying quantum programs.
-At its core, \qafny uses a type-guided quantum proof system that translates quantum operations to classical array operations.
-By modeling these operations as proof rules within a classical separation logic framework, \qafny automates much of the traditionally tedious and time-consuming reasoning process.
-We prove the soundness and completeness of our proof system and implement a prototype compiler that transforms \qafny programs both into the Dafny programming language and into executable quantum circuits.
-Using \qafny, we demonstrate how to efficiently verify important quantum algorithms, including quantum-walk algorithms, Grover’s search algorithm, and Shor’s factoring algorithm, with significantly reduced human effort.
+Because of the probabilistic/nondeterministic behavior of quantum programs, it is highly advisable to verify them formally to ensure that they correctly implement their specifications.
+Formal verification, however, also traditionally requires significant effort.
+To address this challenge, we present \qafny, an automated proof system based on the program verifier Dafny and designed for verifying quantum programs.
+At its core, \qafny uses a type-guided quantum proof system that translates quantum operations to classical array operations modeled within a classical separation logic framework.
+We prove the soundness and completeness of our proof system and implement a prototype compiler that transforms \qafny programs and specifications into Dafny for automated verification purposes.
+We then illustrate the utility of \qafny's automated capabilities in efficiently verifying important quantum algorithms, including quantum-walk algorithms, Grover’s algorithm, and Shor’s algorithm.